RobertRish/Express-Routes/README.md

 # Social-Network-API

 ## Description
-The backend for a social media website
+Backend for a social media website (built using Node and Express).
+Videos linked in the README show CRUD routes being tested in Insomnia.

+## Technologies Used
+NoSQL, Node, Express, Insomnia

 ## Starting the server
 https://youtu.be/4E-WmVpwwiY